Elk Grove Indian casino faces new challenge from gambling watchdog group

 “A principal deputy assistant secretary lacks authority to make this decision,” said Cheryl Schmit, director of Stand Up.

-“We are in somewhat uncharted waters,” said Howard Dickstein, a Sacramento tribal-law attorney who has represented several tribes including the owner of Thunder Valley Casino.
+“We are in somewhat uncharted waters,” said Howard Dickstein, a Sacramento tribal-law attorney who has represented several tribes including the owner of Thunder Valley Casino in Lincoln.
 “This is a murky situation where you have one administration walking out the door, rushing through the process of taking land into trust.”

-The action this week casts a dark cloud on the $400 million casino, hotel and convention center project that the tribe repeatedly insists is moving forward.
+The action this week casts a dark cloud on the $400 million casino, hotel and convention center project the tribe has repeatedly insisted is moving forward.
 The Interior Board of Indian Affairs must now hear the appeal, which could take months, say legal experts.

 The 36 acres purchased by the tribe last month from Dallas-based Howard Hughes Corp. is part of a 100-acre parcel off Highway 99 that was originally earmarked for development of an outlet shopping center.
 Hughes has argued that a casino is necessary to make the outlet a success.